Kruskal's tree theorem: Statement for plain (unlabeled) trees

+The set of unlabeled rooted trees is well-quasi-ordered under the embeddable order defined above.
+That is to say, given any infinite sequence $T_1, T_2, \ldots$ of unlabeled rooted trees, there is some $i<j$ so that $T_i \leq T_j$.

 Friedman's work

 For a countable label set $X$, Kruskal's tree theorem can be expressed and proven using second-order arithmetic.
 However, like Goodstein's theorem or the Paris–Harrington theorem, some special cases and variants of the theorem can be expressed in subsystems of second-order arithmetic much weaker than the subsystems where they can be proved.
 This was first observed by Harvey Friedman in the early 1980s, an early success of the then-nascent field of reverse mathematics.
 In the case where the trees above are taken to be unlabeled (that is, in the case where $X$ has size one), Friedman found that the result was unprovable in ATR_{0}, thus giving the first example of a predicative result with a provably impredicative proof.
 This case of the theorem is still provable by Π-CA_{0}, but by adding a "gap condition" to the definition of the order on trees above, he found a natural variation of the theorem unprovable in this system.
 Much later, the Robertson–Seymour theorem would give another theorem unprovable by Π-CA_{0}.

 Ordinal analysis confirms the strength of Kruskal's theorem, with the proof-theoretic ordinal of the theorem equaling the small Veblen ordinal (sometimes confused with the smaller Ackermann ordinal).
+Kruskal's tree theorem itself proves that $\Gamma_0$, the Feferman–Schütte ordinal, is well-founded; in particular, the inf-embeddable ordering on a countable label set contains a well-ordered chain of order type $\Gamma_0$.